openlawteam/openlaw-core/CONTRIBUTING.md

 * [Join the Openlaw Community Slack Team](https://join.slack.com/t/openlaw-community/shared_invite/enQtMzY1MTA2ODY3ODg5LTc0ZGQ4OTEwMDEyMGUxMzJmMDVmNzM1ODRmNTdkNDIyNDkyOGU0NmRkMmRlMmY3ZTMwYzNlOTFiMzUwZjJkOTk)
     * Even though Slack is a chat service, sometimes it takes several hours for OpenLaw team members to respond &mdash; however, we'll get to your query as soon as we can!
 Our team is distributed across timezones and wants to help you.
-    * Use the `#general` channel for general questions or discussion about OpenLaw
+    * Use the `#general` channel for general questions or discussion about OpenLaw.
-    * Use the `#bugs` channel for reporting bugs with the OpenLaw application (as distinct from bugs you encounter in running one of our core libraries - for those, you should open an issue as discussed [below](#reporting-bugs).
+    * Use the `#bugs` channel for reporting bugs with the OpenLaw application (as distinct from bugs you encounter in running one of our core libraries &mdash; for those, you should open an issue as discussed [below](#reporting-bugs).

 ## How Can I Contribute?